sanyaade-teachings/cloud-connection/README.md

 leaderboard you configure, make sure to note the corresponding **achievement ID** or **leaderboard ID**, as those will be needed when making the API calls.
 Achievement and leaderboard IDs are alphanumeric strings (e.g. "Cgkx9eiuwi8_AQ").

+## Installation

+The plugin should be downloaded to the following folder:

+`%VISION_SDK%\ThirdParty\plugins\cloud-connection`

+You may need to make the "plugins" folder if it doesn't already exist

 ## Manual Setup Android